-Exercise also triggers this fat metabolism process, but you can further boost it through supplements
+Exercise also triggers this fat metabolism process, but you can further boost thermogenesis with fat burners.

 Common Ingredients Found In Fat Burners

-While all fat burners have their own blends of ingredients, there are certain nutritional sources that are quite common.
+While all dietary supplements for weight loss work with their own special blends of ingredients, there are certain nutritional sources that are quite common.

 The first ones I want to highlight are the foods you can take in a natural way.

 Fortunately, mother nature has provided quite a few sources that you can easily add to your diet plan.

 Either follow the below steps or look for these elements in fat burning supplements.